CCBlueX/Documentation/md/modules/player/eagle.md

 The `Conditional` group lets you restrict when Eagle is allowed to take over, so it only kicks in under the situations you choose (for example, only while on the ground or only while holding blocks).
 When `Sneak` is one of the active conditions, Eagle can take control of your sneak key for you.

+The optional `Clutch` group is a last-resort void recovery.
+When the simulated movement path has no safe landing, Eagle holds your position and temporarily enables Normal Scaffold so it can place a rescue block against nearby support.
+Scaffold returns to its previous state after a block appears below you or the attempt times out.

 **Category:** Player
 **Enabled by default:** No